esijg/Marathon-Infinity-Multiplayer-Enhancement-Pack/readme.md

-# About the Marathon Multiplayer Enhancement Physics
+# About the Marathon Infinity Multiplayer Enhancement Physics

 ## Goals

 - Strategic application of weapons.
 No dead guns.
-Every gun should serve a purpose.- Eliminate randomness.
-It should be possible to estimate your opponents remaining health.- Combine weapons to kill more effectively.
-Quick weapon switching.- Balance.
+Every gun should serve a purpose.
+- Eliminate randomness.
+It should be possible to estimate your opponents remaining health.
+- Combine weapons to kill more effectively.
+Quick weapon switching.
+- Balance.
 There should be no gun to rule them all.

+## Notes

+- This physics model was not designed with multiplayer modes including monsters in mind.
+- Beta testing was primarily done with one versus one, Every Man for Himself.

+## Bug Reports?

 # Changes